6th Battalion, The Royal Australian Regiment Association

 4. During the period June to August 1966, 6 RAR conducted two major operations.
 Operation ENOGGERA was the search and clearance of the previously unsettled village of Long Phouc, and Operation HOBART was a five-day search and destroy mission.
 The two operations accounted for 36 enemy casualties and the destruction of several camp installations and caches.

 5. Operation HOBART also saw the Battalion come in contact with the enemy provincial Mobile Battalion D445 which was subsequently met and defeated at Long Tan.
+Long Tan 18 Aug

-6. 18 August 1966 – The Battle of Long Tan.
 A mortar and recoilless rifle attack on the Task Force area on the night of 16/17 August 1966 triggered a series of events that culminated in the Battle of Long Tan and Operation SMITHFIELD.

 7. Early morning of 17 August, B Company was dispatched to locate enemy base-plate positions and to follow up enemy withdrawal routes.
 Operation VENDETTA commenced as D Company took over from B Company on 18 August and shortly thereafter made contact with an enemy force.
 The contact quickly escalated into a full battle as the enemy heavily committed more and more of the 275 Main Force Regiment.
 Soon D Company was under sustained attack on three flanks.